gracehartzell/blahgging/public/blog.md

 * Today in developments, I've started being more aware of a line's character count.
 I typically use the word wrap, but the more I read on various websites (Github in particular) the more cantankerous I become since so many documents require you to scroll sideways in their block.
 * I found an article the other day that I really liked on template strings and want to save it for later.
-It's called (*Easy Creation of HTML with JavaScript’s Template Strings*)[https://wesbos.com/template-strings-html/].
+It's called [*Easy Creation of HTML with JavaScript’s Template Strings*](https://wesbos.com/template-strings-html/).

 #### Learned Things: